 Disinflation is more frequent in a country.
 On the other hand, deflation is less frequent in comparison to disinflation.

 There could be several responsible for deflation.
-These factors are a drop in consumer spending, investment, money supply, govt. expenditure and more.
-Disinflation, on the other hand, could be due to a pull down in the business cycle, the use of tight monetary policy and more.
+These factors are a drop in consumer spending, investment, money supply, government expenditure, and more.
+On the other hand, disinflation could be due to a pull-down in the business cycle, the use of tight monetary policy, and more.

-During deflation the stock market doesn’t perform well and witnesses a drop.
+The stock market doesn’t perform well during deflation and witnesses a drop.
 However, during disinflation, the stock market may or may not go down.
 In fact, the stock market may gain.

 During deflation, the employment level is below 100%, or the unemployment rises.
 But, during disinflation, there may or not be any change in the employment level.